Is becoming a cost estimator right for me?

 Still unsure if becoming a cost estimator is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a cost estimator or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Cost Estimator

 For manufacturing cost estimators, a degree in manufacturing engineering, physical science, mathematics, or statistics would be advisable.
 There are a few exceptions where employers will hire an individual with a business-related discipline, such as business, finance, or accounting.

 Generally, employers will only hire individuals that have already worked in the particular industry in which they are seeking a job.
 A good way to get this experience is by working in the industry in another position, or by doing an internship.

 Some employers require individuals to be certified.
-Organizations that offer certification are the American Society of Professional Estimators, the Association for the Advancement of Cost Estimating International and the Society of Cost Estimating and Analysis.
+Organizations that offer certification are the American Society of Professional Estimators, the Association for the Advancement of Cost Estimating International, and the Society of Cost Estimating and Analysis.